MrFFC0CB/url-generator/README.md

 Replace `yourCategory` with your actual category name and `yourValue` with your option value and name.

+2- Change ``const url = `https://domain.com/products/?view_type=list`;`` with your url.

-2- Send the url-generator.html file to the client or upload it to a server.
+3- Send the url-generator.html file to the client or upload it to a server.
 Open it on a browser and start generating!

 **Note**: Feel free to change the url-generator.html file name.